APCSA-PAH/learning_unittesting/README.md

 👉 For this assignment, you’ll mostly be using `assertEquals` and `assertTrue`, with `assertNotNull` coming in handy when checking that objects (like your `Television`) are created properly.

 ---
-## 📺 Your Task: Build Television and Remote objects
+## 📺 Your Task: Build Television and RemoteControl objects

-You will create two Java classes: `Television` and `Remote` (note: the files already exist within the src/main directory; your job is to implement these classes according to the following instructions).
+You will create two Java classes: `Television` and `RemoteControl` (note: the files already exist within the src/main directory; your job is to implement these classes according to the following instructions).

 ### 1. `Television` class
 Navigate to the `src/main/java/apcsa/githubtrack/Television.java` file and implement the class to meet the following requirements: